Mani2328/DSP/README.md

 # DSP
-Data Science Project - CNN Classification project for real waste Image Source:

-The original image dataset was from UC Irvine machine learning repository.
+Data Science Project - Waste Classification using Convolution Neural Networks Image Source: The original image dataset was from UC Irvine machine learning repository.

-In the real waste classification project, 3 CNN custom classification models and 2 pre-trained CNN state-of-art models were tested.
+In the real waste classification project, 3 CNN custom classification models and 2 pre-trained, state-of-art models were evaluated
+There were 4 class labels - Glass, Metal, Paper and Textile in experiment 1 to 6.2

 Hyperparameters were added to the custom CNN models to improve the validation and test accuracy in the following oreder:
-There are 4 class labels - Glass, Metal, Paper and Textile
 1) Experiment 1 - Batach Size and Image Size selection
 2) Experiment 2 - Learning rate optimization
 3) Experiment 3 - Batch Normalization